MicrosoftDocs/win32/desktop-src/wia/-wia-reading-device-properties.md

 ---
-Description: Applications use a device's IWiaPropertyStorage interface to read and write device properties.
+description: Applications use a device's IWiaPropertyStorage interface to read and write device properties.
 IWiaPropertyStorage inherits all of the methods of the Component Object Model (COM) interface IPropertyStorage. ms.assetid: 65ca9e71-9a0f-495f-b78c-3b1a8d66ee33
 title: Reading Device Properties ms.topic: article